frankvdh/Meerkat/README.md

 TO DO
 -----
 This list is more-or-less in priority order.
 At the moment it is shrinking :)
-* Reduce frequency of auto-zooming in
 * Reduce power consumption (frequent screen redraws)
-* Allow screen to be used vertically
+* Allow screen to be used vertically in heading mode
 * Ownship track... history and prediction
 * Indicate Mode-C traffic presence
 * Audio / Haptic alerts of collision threats